thedayisntgray/SimpleRag/README.md

     $ gem install simple_rag

-You will also need to install all dependencies required by the [faiss gem](https://github.com/ankane/faiss-ruby?tab=readme-ov-file#installation)
+You will also need to install all dependencies required by the [faiss gem](https://github.com/ankane/faiss-ruby?tab=readme-ov-file#installation) under the installation section.

 Lastly, run the following command and add a mistal-ai.
 You can create one my setting up a [Mistal AI account](https://docs.mistral.ai/getting-started/quickstart/#account-setup).